-You need to know how Los Angeles County family courts deal with children of various ages to have a clear understanding on how your case will proceed.
+You need to know how Los Angeles County family courts deal with children of various ages to clearly understand how your case will proceed.
 In basic terms, the older a child, the more likely they will be allowed to have some discretion on whether visitation will occur.
-In fact, the desire of a child is considered when the court determines the initial visitation order.
+In fact, a child's desire is considered when the court determines the initial visitation order.

-However, in situations where a child is simply too young to make rational decisions, their wishes are normally disregarded.
-As they become a little older and more mature, the family law court will consider their desires on child visitation.
-When they become a teenager, the court might even give them full discretion whether visitation will even happen.
+However, when a child is too young to make rational decisions, their wishes are normally disregarded.
+As they become a little older and more mature, the family law court will consider their desires for child visitation.
+When they become teenagers, the court might even give them full discretion on whether visitation will happen.

-In situations where a child refuses to follow the court's visitation schedule over a period of time, it shows the court the current child visitation schedule is probably not in the child's best interest.
-Therefore, in these types of situations, the judge is more open to changing the child custodial arrangement.
+When a child refuses to follow the court's visitation schedule over time, it shows the court that the current child visitation schedule is probably not in the child's best interest.
+Therefore, in these types of situations, the judge is more open to changing the child's custodial arrangement.

 If you are involved in the divorce process and have issues with your child refusing visitation with one parent, you need to consult with the Los Angeles divorce lawyers at Furman & Zavatsky LLP.
 Our experienced attorneys will need to closely review all the details in order to determine the best strategy moving forward.
-Now that we have covered a basic overview of what a court will typically consider in situations of a child refusing visitation, let's take closer look at some specific steps to take below.
+Now that we have covered a basic overview of what a court will typically consider when a child refuses visitation, let's take a closer look at some specific steps to take below.